Fast quantum state discrimination with nonlinear PTP channels: PTP Models

 \begin{definition}[{\bf State-dependent CPTP}] Let $X \in \BLO$ and $ A_\alpha(X) \in \CMATRIX{\DIM} $ be a set of $X$-dependent matrices satisfying \begin{enumerate} \item $ A_\alpha(X^\dagger) = A_\alpha(X),$ \item ${\displaystyle \sum_{\alpha =1}^{\RANK} A_\alpha(X)^\dagger A_\alpha(X) = I_\DIM} $, \end{enumerate} for all $X \in \BLO$ and any finite $\RANK$.
 Then

 is a {\bf state-dependent CPTP} channel. \end{definition}

-Channels in this class have been investigated by many authors \cite{GisinJPA81,PhysRevLett.81.3992,13033537,13030371,13107301,9708029,150706334,190709349}.
-The associated master equation is the state-dependent GKSL equation \cite{GoriniJMP76,LindbladCMP76}.
-Many early proposals for nonlinear extensions of quantum mechanics, including the Weinberg model \cite{WeinbergAP98}, and unitary models based on a nonlinear Schrodinger equation, are in this class.
+Channels in this class have been investigated by many authors \cite{\EXPANSIVE,13033537,13030371,13107301,150706334,\NQMTHEORY,\EFFECTIVE,GisinJPA81}.
+The associated evolution equation is the state-dependent GKSL equation.
+Many early proposals for nonlinear extensions of quantum mechanics, including the Weinberg model \cite{WeinbergAP89}, and unitary models based on a nonlinear Schr\"odinger equation, are in this class.
 A rank 1 example is

 This map applies a generator $B$ scaled by the mean $\langle A \rangle = {\rm tr}(AX)$ of observable $A$.
 A generalization of (\ref{rank 1 state dependent cptp equation}) to multiple nonlinear generators is $U(X) = e^{i \sum_\alpha {\rm tr}(A_\alpha X) \, B_\alpha}$, which includes arbitrary state-dependent Hamiltonians and unitary mean field theories, including the Gross-Pitaevskii equation for interacting bosons.